ibm-cloud-docs/openshift/openshift_ts.md

 You do not have permissions to create a cluster.

 {: tsCauses}
-To create an OpenShift cluster, you must have the same permissions as you need to create a native Kubernetes cluster.
+To create an OpenShift cluster, you must have the same permissions as you need to create a community Kubernetes cluster.
 The required permissions include infrastructure credentials for the region and resource group and {{site.data.keyword.cloud_notm}} Identity and Access Management (IAM) **Administrator** permissions.

 {: tsResolve}
 Review [Assigning cluster access](https://cloud.ibm.com/docs/containers?topic=containers-users) to learn how to set up infrastructure credentials for a region and resource group and how to assign users access through IAM.